vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 Chiplonker died in 1882, Apte in 1892, Agarkar, Kelkar, and Namjoshi in 1895, all in the prime of hfe.
-At one time Mr. Tilak thought that he too, would be sum- moned away early.
+At one time Mr. Tilak thought that he too, would be sum###moned away early.
 Providence, however, had reserved for him a longer career, to be written in letters of gold ; and yet could he not have been spared a httle more ?